YenChengLai/FastAPI-Casbin/Readme.md

 2. Remote Device Access (SSH)

-   - All users can access to this feature
+   - All roles can access to this feature

    - This behavior needs approval

 3. Email Communication (Sending emails)

-   - All users can access to this feature
+   - All roles can access to this feature

    - This behavior needs approval